carpentries/instructor-training/episodes/05-memory.md

 Repeat the memory exercise you did earlier, but this time, try to form short stories or phrases, or a visual image, from the words you see.

-Write the number of words you remembered in the Etherpad.
 How does this compare with your first attempt?
+Did your score increase, stay the same, or decrease?
+If you employed a strategy which one did you try?

 This exercise should take about 5 minutes.